elopio/docs/source/includes/_api.md

 ### [trade contract](https://github.com/AugurProject/augur-core/blob/master/src/functions/trade.se)
 #### trade(orderID, amountTakerWants[, onSent, onSuccess, onFailed])

 Used to fill orders off of the order book. `OrderID` is the order we plan to fill, `amountTakerWants` is how much of the order to fill.
-This can fail if the `orderID` provided doesn't exist, if the orderhash is bad, the order is attempting to be filled in the same block it was placed on the book, or if you are attempting to fill your own order.
+This can fail if the `orderID` provided doesn't exist, if the order hash is bad, the order is attempting to be filled in the same block it was placed on the book, or if you are attempting to fill your own order.

 ```javascript
 // createBranch contract